orbin123/Bulldozer-Price-Prediction/README.md

 #Bulldozer Sale Price Prediction

 This project aims to predict the future sale price of bulldozers using historical sales data.
-It is a time-series regression problem solved with a RandomForestRegressor.
+It is a time-series regression problem solved with RandomForestRegressor.

 Key Highlights